Bibliographic description

 Rights :Copyright © 2000 Conseil International Pour L'Information Scientifique et Technique [International Council for Scientific and Technical Information]

 "As we move into the electronic era of digital objects it is important to know that there are new barbarians at the gate and that we are moving into an era where much of what we know today, much of what is coded and written electronically, will be lost forever.
-We are, to my mind, living in the midst of digital Dark Ages; consequently, much as monks of times past, it falls to librarians and archivists to hold to the tradition which reveres history and the published heritage of our times. - Terry Kuny, XIST/Consultant, National Library of Canada [
+We are, to my mind, living in the midst of digital Dark Ages; consequently, much as monks of times past, it falls to librarians and archivists to hold to the tradition which reveres history and the published heritage of our times. - Terry Kuny, XIST/Consultant, National Library of Canada [Kuny 1998]

 1.0 Introduction

 The rapid growth in the creation and dissemination of digital objects by authors, publishers, corporations, governments, and even librarians, archivists and museum curators, has emphasized the speed and ease of short-term dissemination with little regard for the long-term preservation of digital information.
 However, digital information is fragile in ways that differ from traditional technologies, such as paper or microfilm.
 It is more easily corrupted or altered without recognition.
 Digital storage media have shorter life spans, and digital information requires access technologies that are changing at an ever-increasing pace.
-Some types of information, such as multimedia, are so closely linked to the software and hardware technologies that they cannot be used outside these proprietary environments [
+Some types of information, such as multimedia, are so closely linked to the software and hardware technologies that they cannot be used outside these proprietary environments [Kuny 1998].
+Because of the speed of technological advances, the time frame in which we must consider archiving becomes much shorter.
+The time between manufacture and preservation is shrinking. "

 [extract]